-SP1 Indicator 3

 Indicator Amount of greenfield land lost not allocated in the LDP.

 Objective OB1

 Key Policies SP1 Related Policies SP16; BE1

 Indicator Target Outcome Trigger

-Amount of greenfield land lost not allocated in the LDP.
-No greenfield contrary to the framework.
-No greenfield land lost Adoption 2016 The loss of greenfield land
+Amount of greenfield land lost not allocated in the No greenfield land lost contrary to the policy Adoption 2016 The loss of greenfield land contrary to the policy

-AMR 2017 contrary to the policy framework.
+LDP.
+AMR 2017 framework.

 AMR 2018

 AMR 2019

 AMR 2020

 AMR 2021

+AMR 2022

 Action

-- 11 approvals on unallocated greenfield sites: Most single dwellings/ small residential developments, renewable energy, or agricultural.
-Four larger housing/ employment/ tourism developments. - Alternative brownfield land not considered to be realistically available in a suitable location for any of the approved developments. - All proposals considered to accord with Policy BE1.
+- Over the past monitoring period, five approvals were on unallocated greenfield sites.
+For four of these applications, the open space database was incorrect and so developments were not contrary to development.
+With regards to the final application, the loss of formal open space at Aberavon seafront was for additional retail / tourism facilities. - Alternative brownfield land not considered to be realistically available in a suitable location for any of the approved developments. - All proposals considered to accord with Policy BE1.